Skip to content

 • Add another choke at the shack if needed.

-This can work well, but it’s more sensitive to routing and environment.
+This can work well, but it is more sensitive to routing and environment because the first coax section is intentionally part of the RF structure.

-It may still make contacts, but it’s the least predictable and most likely to produce “SWR changes when it rains,” “magic coax length,” and RF in the shack.
+It may still make contacts, but it is the least predictable and most likely to produce “SWR changes when it rains,” “magic coax length,” and RF in the shack.

 • For the first several meters, keep coax away from and not parallel to the EFHW wire.

-• If you plan to bury the coax, do it after you’ve decided your return/choking strategy.
+• If you plan to bury the coax, do it after you have decided your return/choking strategy.

-Verticals: When Burying Coax Is Normal, and When It’s Not Enough
+Verticals: When Burying Coax Is Normal, and When It Is Not Enough

 In a classic ground-mounted vertical, the radial field is the return path.
 With a decent radial system, the feedline is less likely to become part of the antenna.